mayue-shi/mayue-shi.github.io/_news/announcement_20250801.md

 ---
 layout: post
-title: Happy to give a talk at the Institute of Biomedical Engineering at Oxford
+title: Dr Shi gave a talk at the Institute of Biomedical Engineering at Oxford
 date: 2025-08-01 16:11:00-0400
 inline: false
 related_posts: false